 Finding a good small business accountant in Ireland is an important step in starting your company.
 While there are several key factors to consider, taking the time to do your research will always pay off in the long-run.

 At SCK Group, we specialise in working with small business owners to help them make informed decisions and maximise their potential.
-We offer comprehensive accounting services including payroll, bookkeeping and financial planning, freeing up more time for business owners to focus on what matters most.
+We offer comprehensive accounting services including payroll service, bookkeeping and financial planning, freeing up more time for business owners to focus on what matters most.
 If you would like to find out more, we would love to hear from you.
-Simply head over to our contact page and we will get back to you as soon as we can.
+Simply head over to our contact form and we will get back to you as soon as we can.